KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 **For Campaigns with Creator-Approver Workflow**

 The following additional states apply only to campaigns created with the Creator-Approver workflow.
 These additional states help track the approval status of a campaign before it goes live.

 | State                    | What it means                                                                                                  |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------- |
 | **Pending for Approval** | Campaign is awaiting review and approval from the designated approver before it can be published or scheduled. |
 | **Rejected**             | Campaign is not approved by the designated approver.                                                           |

+## Editable Fields by Campaign State

-For Campaigns Scheduled for Later, you can edit the following sections of the campaign: Who, What, and When.
+For Campaigns Scheduled for Later, you can edit the following sections of the campaign:

+* Who
+* What
+* When

-For Live Campaigns Awaiting Next Run, you can edit the following: _What_ section, Campaign name, and Message labels.
+For Live Campaigns Awaiting Next Run, you can edit the following:

-(@Meenal: Why are we adding the above 2 sentences as we have a dedicated table for that?
-Please check this.)
+* What section
+* Campaign name
+* Message labels

-# Editing Rules by Campaign State
+## Editing Rules by Campaign State

 Each campaign state has distinct characteristics that determine what actions can be performed, as follows: